The Pillage of Rome (The Play)

 VIDERIC.

-Hast thou thought about, what we shall encounter once at the city of Rome?
+Hast thou thought on what we might encounter upon reaching the city of Rome?

 ALARIC.

-If 'tis as the previous time, then mine expectations are of weak resistance of the Romans.
+If ’tis as the previous time, then mine expectations are of weak resistance from the Romans.

 VIDERIC.